Tuesday's Scottish Gossip

 Last updated on .From the section Scottish

-Real Betis are considering signing 32-year-old goalkeeper David de Gea, who is a free agent after leaving Manchester United this summer, ahead of Thursday's Europa League meeting with Rangers, but they face competition from other clubs, including Valencia.
+Real Betis are considering signing 32-year-old goalkeeper David de Gea, who is a free agent after leaving Manchester United this summer, before Thursday's Europa League meeting with Rangers, but they face competition from other clubs, including Valencia.
 Betis' first-choice, Claudio Bravo, missed the weekend defeat by Barcelona and they lost back-up Rui Silva at half-time to a groin strain.
 (Fichajes)

 Joe Hart, who is in the final year of his Celtic contract, has put talks about his future on hold so he can concentrate fully on helping the side make an impact in the Champions League this season and the 36-year-old goalkeeper predicted his contract situation will sort itself out if he performs at his very best in Europe.
 (The Herald)